Detection of Bark Beetle Infestation with ArcGIS Pro

 Bark beetle attacks destroy large areas of forests and became a serious threat for forest ecosystems.
 By that millions of euros costs arise in damage to the forest and timber industry.
 Mapping and monitoring infested trees helps to take countermeasures to prevent the beetles from spreading.
 This use case presents a scalable approach to train and apply neural networks within ArcGIS Pro to automatically detect and map dead trees in bark beetle infested areas.

 The aerial images cover an area of approximately 25ha of the Harz Mountains.
 They are geocoded RGBI images with a spatial resolution of 0.2m.
 Training data was generated on one part of the area to train a model and process the whole area with it.
-The training images were labeled for bark beetle-infested trees.
-To train a model the native ArcGIS Pro pipeline for Deep Learning was utilized.
+The training images were labelled for bark beetle-infested trees.
+To train a model the native ArcGIS Pro pipeline for Deep Learning was utilised.

 Model training requires large amount of data covering forest areas to get better results.
 Model training requires large amount of data covering forest areas to get better results.
 This will show where and how the bark beetle attack started and progressed respectively.
 Bark beetle infestations can be divided into different attack stages.
 In the initial green-attack stage the infected trees cannot be clearly separated from living trees on RGB images.